Foundations · Day 1

 - "Also when Arjuna was confused."

-- “And wasn’t there something about duty and detachment?”
+- "And wasn't there something about awareness and thought?"

 That's what attention layers in AI do: For every token, they ask: "Which previous tokens are most important to focus on?"